 Shantell Martin was once an itinerant artist – now you could say the world is her home.
-After five years in Japan, the Londoner now lives in an illustrated bedroom oasis; its walls adorned with her own drawings, in Brooklyn’s Bedford-Stuyvesant.
-From performing in underground clubs in Tokyo to being featured in the New York Times, the New Yorker and TED, Shantell is in demand – an international star on the rise.
-Fellow seasoned traveller Paul Barbera makes a home visit.
+After five years in Tokyo, the Londoner now lives in an illustrated bedroom oasis with walls adorned with her own drawings in Brooklyn, NYC.
+From performing in underground clubs to being featured in the NY Times, the New Yorker and TED, Shantell is an international star on the rise.
+Paul Barbera makes a home visit.

 I moved into my studio earlier this year.
 It felt like a natural next step.
 I also thought it was important to have a space in Manhattan.
 You will be surprised at how many people still will not go to Brooklyn.
 Now there is no excuse.
 I’m on Broadway just south of Canal.
 My daily routine is: wake up early, breakfast, email, studio, lunch, drawing mixed all in between.
 Sometimes a meeting here and there, dinner somewhere – home.
 In 2014, I’ll start teaching my class “Drawing on Everything” again at ITP/NYU.
 There are a couple of conferences I’ll be speaking at, starting with Alpha-ville in London; you will also see a few nice brand collaborations being released.
 I just worked with the new Vespa 946 campaign, which has started its world tour of the Bvlgari stores starting this month in New York”.